Recommendations

 Senior Film Conservator

 The evocative power of The Stolen Heart (1934) continues to haunt audiences with its artistic bravery, the artistic provocations of The Stolen Heart demand a follow-up of equal intensity.
-Explore the following titles to broaden your appreciation for Short excellence.
+Explore the following titles to broaden your appreciation for Animation excellence.

 The visceral impact of The Stolen Heart (1934) stems from to transcend the limitations of its 1934 budget and technology.